ProgSaif/Crypto-auto-signal-5/README.md

-Here’s a professional **README.md** for your GitHub repo, ready to copy and paste:

----

-# 🚀 Crypto Signal Bot – High Quality Signals
+ 🚀 Crypto Signal Bot – High Quality Signals

 A **Telegram bot** that automatically scans all USDT trading pairs on Binance and posts **high-quality trading signals** using **RSI, EMA trend, volume spikes, and ATR-based TP/SL**.